-Our house cats suffer from mouth and dental disease as well: In colony of 109 mature pedigree cats kept by Royal Canin, on their dry cat foods, 98% developed some degree of periodontal (gum) disease as well as bone loss affecting their tooth sockets. (ref)
+Our house cats suffer from mouth and dental disease as well: In a colony of 109 pedigree cats kept by Royal Canin on their dry at foods, 98% developed some degree of periodontal (gum) disease as well as jaw bone loss affecting their tooth sockets. (ref)

 I include a lot of references in this article because feeding wisely-chosen bones to pets is still quite controversial in America.
 You can read those links if you wish and form your own conclusions.